Getting around Australia

 M Routes (primary highways), A Routes (single carriageway interstates with less traffic volume than M Routes), B Routes (secondary highways), C Routes (roads linking smaller towns and villages) and D Routes (unsealed roads).

-Major international and some local car hire companies are available at all major airports and big hotels to those over 21 years old.
+Major international and some local car hire companies are available at all major airports and big hotels to those over 21 years old who have held a licence for a year or more.
+Surcharges may apply to drivers under 25 years old.

 Taxis are generally easy to arrange in all towns and cities, and as a rule offer a safe, reasonably priced alternative to public transport.